teddokano/r01lib_MCUXpresso/README_prototype.md

 ### 3.3 Step 2: Download or clone the APP-CODE-HUB/P3T1755_demo_on_FRDM_MCX_boards_vx.x.x
 - There are 2 options to get the example code : import or clone

-#### 3.3.1 Option 1 : Download the zip file and import it from file system
+#### 3.3.1 Step 2 - Option 1 : Download the zip file and import it from file system
 - Launch MCUXpresso IDE and make new workspace
 - Download the zip file and store it on user's PC
 - Go to "Quickstart Panel" and click on "Import Project(s) from file system"